dudash/openshiftexamples-cicdpipeline/README.md

 ![Screenshot](./.screens/ocppipeline.gif)

-###### :information_source: This example is based on OpenShift Container Platform version 3.7.
+###### :information_source: This example is based on OpenShift Container Platform version 3.9.
 It could work with older versions but has not been tested.
+###### :information_source: Also be aware that prior to OpenShift 3.7 the Jenkins plugins differed and the DSL has been evolving.

 ## How to put this in my cluster?